Short Short Story Film Festival

 She submits MergingArts Global Radio weekly charts to NACC (North American College & Community Chart) and RMR (Roots Music Report).

-She is an active panelist of international charting organizations, TWMC (Transglobal World Music Chart), BWMC (Balkan World Music Chart), and RWMC (Russian World Music Chart), representing MergingArts.
+She is an active panelist of international charting organizations, TWMC (Transglobal World Music Chart)and RWMC (Russian World Music Chart), representing MergingArts.

 Radio Syndication